openedx/docs.openedx.org/source/educators/concepts/exercise_tools/OpenResponseAssessments.rst

 .. note:: If you include a learner training step, you must also include a peer assessment step.
 The learner training step must come before peer or self assessment steps.
-If you include both peer and self assessment steps, edX recommends that you place the peer assessment before the self assessment.
+If you include both peer and self assessment steps, Open edX recommends that you place the peer assessment before the self assessment.
 If you include a staff assessment step, it should be the final step in the assignment.

 You can see the type and order of the assessments when you look at the assignment.
 In the following example, after learners submit their responses, they